On this page, you will find the steps required to download, install and test Broadsign Control API for a PHP integration.

 Note: Our Broadsign Control API documentation for SOAP integrations describes procedures for Ubuntu Linux operating systems.
 However, a Windows version of the SDK is available.
 Where appropriate, we make note of special requirements for Windows users.

 Note: For more detailed information about Broadsign Control API's protocols, operations, libraries and WSDL files, see Implementation.

 As a PHP developer, to integrate with Broadsign Control API, you need to download and install the SDK.
 Also, you will need to install the PHP command line interpreter.

-Note: Starting from Broadsign Control Player version 13.2, we are deprecating support for 32-bit Ubuntu 14.04, while maintaining support for the 64-bit edition of Ubuntu 14.04.
+Note: Starting from Broadsign Control Player version 13.2, we are deprecating support for both 32-bit and 64-bit edition of Ubuntu 14.04.

 Broadsign Control's SOAP SDK is compatible with the following 32-bit Ubuntu versions:

 - Ubuntu Desktop 14.04 LTS